The standard entry requirements for this course are as follows:

-- Applicants are also considered from related disciplines but portfolios from these areas must demonstrate some proficiency in industrial design skills, however, and demonstrate that personal and professional aspirations are compatible with the aims of the course;
+- An honours degree in a relevant field: product design, 3D design, furniture design, service design, interaction design, architecture, engineering and ergonomics.
+Applicants are also considered from related disciplines but portfolios from these areas must demonstrate some proficiency in industrial design skills, however, and demonstrate that personal and professional aspirations are compatible with the aims of the course.

 Months of entry

 Traditionally, industrial design is associated with the improvement of goods and services through creative intervention.
 However, as the nature of production and consumption has changed, so has the role of the industrial designer.
 Increasingly, they are required to conceptualise new products and systems with limited user experience.
 Inevitably, this places an emphasis on the social value and accessibility of technologies.
 In this context, psychological and emotional factors are often as important as rational and physical ones.
 This requires a different set of critical skills.